 While cloud application solutions offer a lot of benefits, they also introduce the risk of exposing personally identifiable information that must be protected.

 Child identity theft is on the rise.
-According to Experian, over 1 million children were victims of identify fraud, costing families north or $540 million in 2017 alone.
+According to Experian, over 1 million children were victims of identity fraud, costing families north or $540 million in 2017 alone.
 Because it’s a relatively new trend, parents rarely think to check to see if their children have a credit report.
-As a result, criminals can get away with running up credit accounts using a child’s identify for years before their credit is flagged—often when that child is applying for student loans or their first credit card.
+As a result, criminals can get away with running up credit accounts using a child’s identity for years before their credit is flagged—often when that child is applying for student loans or their first credit card.

 Schools require a lot of information from parents and students during enrollment, potentially exposing them to significant cybersecurity risks.
 Administrators have a duty to make sure that information is being secured from both accidental exposure and malicious theft by putting dedicated K-12 cloud security solutions in place.

 There are numerous data security and privacy requirements that are mandated by laws and regulations such as the Family Educational Rights and Privacy Act (FERPA); the Children’s Internet Protection Act (CIPA); the Children’s Online Privacy Protection Act (COPPA); the Health Insurance Portability and Accountability Act (HIPAA); and many other state laws and local policies.